 This is a larger and more unwieldy version of CMPXCHG: it compares the 64-bit (eight-byte) value stored at [mem] with the value in EDX:EAX.
 If they are equal, it sets the zero flag and stores ECX:EBX into the memory area.
-If they are unequal, it clears the zero flag and leaves the memory area untouched.
+If they are unequal, it clears the zero flag and stores the memory contents into EDX:EAX.